-Our jury is comprised of eleven individuals spanning the global arts and environmental communities.
+Our jury is comprised of 12 individuals spanning the global arts and environmental communities.
 They spend countless hours screening and deliberating hundreds of submissions from all over the world to decide official selections.
 The jury also selects the award-winning films (other than the audience favorite “People’s Choice” Award).
 We’re grateful to our jurors who offer their vast expertise and valuable time to honor this process.

 Lenny Bazemore is a visual artist, enterpreneur, real estate developer and philanthropist.
 With a Fine Arts degree, he was an art consultant for a Philadelphia gallery and the YMCA Youth and Development Corporation in Washington, DC, and now currently owns The Bazemore Gallery in Manayunk.
 Lenny is a successful real estate developer with projects throughout Manayunk and the region and has created many local jobs.
 An avid world traveler, he integrates his inspirations to create synergy in his art and design projects.
 Lenny has gifted houses to Habitat for Humanity and is an advocate for community hope and economic development.